 The expectations set out in this guide are to be used in the ECB's supervisory dialogue with significant institutions directly supervised by the ECB.
-This guide was developed jointly by the ECB and the national competent authorities (NCAs) with the aim of providing greater transparency regarding the ECB's understanding of the safe and prudent management of climate-related and environmental risks under the current prudential framework.2 Moreover, it aims to enhance the industry's awareness of and preparedness for managing climate-related and environmental risks.
+This guide was developed jointly by the ECB and the national competent authorities (NCAs) with the aim of providing greater transparency regarding the ECB's understanding of sound, effective and comprehensive management, as well as disclosure of climate-related and environmental risks under the current prudential framework.3 Moreover, it aims to enhance the industry's awareness of and preparedness for managing climate-related and environmental risks.